Factories Act 1961: Health, safety and welfare (special provisions and regulations)

 Sections 63 to 79 defined many specific regulations such as forbidding eating in places where lead or arsenic was processed (s.
 64), and forbidding women and young people from working at foundries with lead or zinc, or "mixing or pasting in connection with the manufacture or repair of electric accumulators" (s.
 74).
 As of 2008, these have all been repealed and superseded by subsequent regulations save for section 69 where there is a residual power for an inspector from the Health and Safety Executive to restrict working in underground rooms in "factories" that are not "workplaces".

 Notification and investigation of accidents and industrial diseases

-Sections 80 to 85 specified reauirements for the statutory reporting of deaths, injuries and diseases that took place at work.
+Sections 80 to 85 specified requirements for the statutory reporting of deaths, injuries and diseases that took place at work.
 As of 2008, these sections have all been repealed and superseded, especially by the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995.